mring33621/StockMarketTicker/README.md

 # StockMarketTicker

-Version 0.1.0
+Version 0.2.0

 ABOUT:
-* Generates a requested number of 'plausable' intraday ticks, based on a given EOD OHLCV data point.
+* Generates a finite stream of 'plausable' intraday ticks, based on a given EOD OHLCV data point.
 * For demonstration use only.
 I wouldn't suggest training any trading models against the generated data.
 * Java 8 compatible.